-For major changes, it is usually more appropriate to have nodes function differently from each other by simply setting different images per node category with CMDaemon.

-This can be done as follows with cmsh:
+For major changes on a category of nodes, it is usually more appropriate to have nodes function differently from each other by simply carrying out image changes per node category with CMDaemon.
+Carrying out image changes per node is also possible.
+As usual, node settings override category settings.
+Setting a changed image for a category can be done as follows with cmsh: